directus/directus/docs/app/file-library.md

 2. Click <span mi btn>add</span> in the Page Header.
 A popover will appear.
 3. Upload your file.
 You have 3 options:
    - Drag a file from your desktop to the popup.
-   - Click the modal area to manually select a file from your device.
+   - Click the popup area to manually select a file from your device.
    - Click <span mi icon>more_vert</span> in the popover and choose **"Import from URL"**.
 4. Optional: Click the File Display to open File Details Page and fill in information as desired.